JeffDeCola/my-cheat-sheets/software/development/languages/latex-math-mode-cheat-sheet/README.md

 ```

 But I don't use any of this, I'm only interested in
-the mathematical formulas of LaTeX (Math mode).
+the mathematical formulas of LaTeX (Latex Math Mode).

 ## INSTALL LaTeX

-This is to install a full version with all the packages.
-I'm not sure
+This is to install a full version with all the packages,
-how to install a lighter version properly,

 ```bash
 sudo apt-get update